microsoft/fluentui/rfcs/react-components/components/combobox-spacebar.md

 Another important factor to note is that using Enter to select is not as common as might be expected, since it is also the key that submits a form, and often avoided within forms for that reason.
 This is less of an issue with a standalone combobox where selection and submission are not different interactions.

+Currently, there is an agreement on inserting a space character when freeform variant is used and the user has not interacted with the dropdown list.
+See [feat: react-combobox space conditionally inserts character when freeform is true](https://github.com/microsoft/fluentui/pull/27025) for details.

 ## Precedence

 - In v8 Combobox and v0 Dropdown, spacebar did not select